pranavyuvarajr/SampleReactApp/README.md

 # My React Application

 ## Overview
-This is a React application named "satwik" that features an ambient colorful background.
+This is a React application named "MyReactApp" that features an ambient colorful background.
 It is designed to be easily deployable to both EC2 and Docker environments.

 ## Project Structure
 ```